edbo27/edbo27/README.md

 - 👋 Hi, I’m Eddie Boakye
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m learning Cybersecurity
+- I'm also learning SQL
 - 🌱 I’m currently learning the course of Cybersecurity and achieved a Certificate from Google
 - 💞️ I’m looking to collaborate on with Google
-- 📫 How to reach me edbo81@gmail.com
+- 📫 How to reach me edbo81@gmail.com or www.linkedin.com/in/eddieboakye
 - ⚡ Fun fact: Learning is POWER

 <!---